The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Before You Start

-Use tools that make the first mark easier.
+Choose tools that make the first mark cheap.

 You do not need a ruler-perfect page.
-You need a page structure that you can repeat when your energy is low.
+You need a structure you can repeat when the notebook is open but your energy is thin.

-Start with one black or dark pen.
+Start with one black, brown, or dark blue pen.
 Add color only after the writing has somewhere to go.

 Use the edge of a memo pad or scrap paper as a light guide for straight-ish lines.

-A label, ticket, photo, or torn paper piece can become the anchor for the page.
+A label, ticket stub, photo print, or torn paper piece can become the page's first visible decision.

 Dot grid paper makes boxes and columns easier, but plain paper works if you keep the layout loose.